-There is significant demand for innovation funding in the City Region and a limited amount of funding available until access to more resources is made available by central government.
-We continue to influence central government in this regard.
-The Pilot is highly competitive, with success rates in the first round around 4-6%.
-Similar success rates are anticipated for future rounds, although we cannot predict what future demand will be.
+There is significant demand for innovation funding in the City Region and a limited amount of funding available until access to more resources are made available by central government.
+We continue to influence central government in this regard especially with ERDF coming to an end in 2023 The Pilot FIF was highly competitive, with success rates in the first round around 4-6% and a similar success rate in the second round.
+We anticipate similar for this fund although we cannot predict what future demand will be.

-We do not harbour pre-disposed ideas of what innovation looks like nor who will be funded in any one round of the Pilot.
+We do not harbour pre-disposed ideas of what innovation looks like nor who will be funded in any round.
 We welcome applications from all backgrounds and would be delighted to see applications from the full spectrum of diverse businesses and people within the City Region.
 We are fully committed to the principles of equality and diversity.

-We have provided full details of how your application will be assessed, details of which can be found on our website through the assessor scoring matrix.
+We have provided full details of how your application will be assessed, details of which can be found on our website Assessment Process and Mark Scheme